RAbeyrathna/T2A2-Game-Library-API/README.md

 3. Run `python3 -m venv venv`
 4. Run `source venv/bin/activate`
 5. Run `pip3 install -r requirements.txt` to install the required modules
+6. Create a *database table* and *database user* to associate to this API in PostgreSQL
+7. Create a `.env` file according to the `.envsample` and add your own *SECRET KEY* and *database URI*
-6. Run `flask db init` to intialise the database and create the tables
+8. Run `flask db init` to intialise the database and create the tables
-7. Run `flask db seed` to get the default seed data for the database
+9. Run `flask db seed` to get the default seed data for the database
-8. Run `flask run` to start the flask server on `http://localhost:8080`
+10. Run `flask run` to start the flask server on `http://localhost:8080`
+11. (Optional) Import the provided `docs/Insomnia_Routes.json` file into Insomnia to get a preconfigured list of all the available endpoints

 ## R1: Problem Identification